A Compositional Framework for Passive Linear Networks: Introduction

 1em \begin{small}

 \end{small}

-While diagrams of networks have been independently introduced in many disciplines, we do not expect formalizing these diagrams to immediately help the practitioners of these disciplines.
-At first the flow of information will mainly go in the other direction: by translating ideas from these disciplines into the language of modern mathematics, we can provide mathematicians with food for thought and interesting new problems to solve.
-We hope that in the long run mathematicians can return the favor by bringing new insights to the table.

 Although we shall keep the broad applicability of network diagrams in the back of our minds, we couch our discussion in terms of electrical circuits, for the sake of familiarity.
 In this paper our goal is somewhat limited.
-We only study circuits built from `passive' components: that is, those that do not produce energy.
+We only study circuits built from passive components: that is, those that do not produce energy.
 Thus, we exclude batteries and current sources.
 We only consider components that respond linearly to an applied voltage.
 Thus, we exclude components such as nonlinear resistors or diodes.
-Finally, we only consider components with one input and one output, so that a circuit can be described as a graph with edges labeled by components.
+Finally, we only consider components with one input and one output, so that a circuit can be described as a graph with edges labelled by components.
 Thus, we also exclude transformers.
 The most familiar components our framework covers are linear resistors, capacitors and inductors.

-While we hope to expand our scope in future work, the class of circuits made from these components has appealing mathematical properties, and is worthy of deep study.
+While we treat more general circuits in a companion paper \cite{BCR}, the class of circuits considered here has appealing mathematical properties, and is worthy of deep study.
 Indeed, this class has been studied intensively for many decades by electrical engineers \cite{AV,Budak,Slepian}.
 Even circuits made exclusively of resistors have inspired work by mathematicians of the caliber of Weyl \cite{Weyl} and Smale \cite{Smale}.

 Our work relies on this research.
-All we are adding is an emphasis on symplectic geometry and an explicitly `compositional' framework, which clarifies the way a larger circuit can be built from smaller pieces.
+All we are adding is an emphasis on symplectic geometry and an explicitly compositional framework, which clarifies the way a larger circuit can be built from smaller pieces.
 This is where monoidal categories become important: the main operations for building circuits from pieces are composition and tensoring.

 Our strategy is most easily illustrated for circuits made of linear resistors.
 Such a resistor dissipates power, turning useful energy into heat at a rate determined by the voltage across the resistor.
 However, a remarkable fact is that a circuit made of these resistors always acts to \emph{minimize} the power dissipated this way.
 This `principle of minimum power' can be seen as the reason symplectic geometry becomes important in understanding circuits made of resistors, just as the principle of least action leads to the role of symplectic geometry in classical mechanics.